Search Results

 • Manual tracking only

-• Focal Ratio f/5.9
+Focal Ratio: f/5.9

-• Mount Type Dobsonian Altazimuth
+Mount Type: Altazimuth

 The Meade Instruments Infinity 102mm AZ Refractor Telescope is perfect for those who want to explore the night sky without the complexity of more advanced setups.
 This refractor telescope features a 102mm aperture, providing clear and sharp images of the Moon, planets, and other celestial objects.